Wondering why USA Tales is writing about a highway? Well, it’s not just a highway; read on to learn more!

 2) Old Bedford Village

-A must visit Lincoln highway attractions for people interested in archaeology, and the old Bedford village is an ancient 18th-century archaeological site located in central Bedford County in Pennsylvania.
+The old Bedford village is an ancient 18th-century archaeological site located in central Bedford County in Pennsylvania.

-Learn about Bedford’s colorful historical past with the help of the periodically clothed men and women who put on a show to depict the history.
+Here, you can learn about Bedford’s colorful historical past with the help of the periodically clothed men and women who put on a show to depict the history.

 You could go around the village on a horse or a buggy ride and stop at the village taphouse for a tasty snack or drink.